girogore/Calender-Wallpaper/README.md

 1. Run the .exe normal without any command line parameters.
 Use the form to create your schedule for your wallpapers.
     * Folders will pick a random (skipping the previously chosen one the next day) image from the folder each day.
 2. Once scheduled save (this will create an .xml).
 3. Using Windows Task Scheduler.
-I would love to automate this with the GUI, but I have not
+(I would love to automate this with the GUI, but I have not.)
     * Create Task.
     * Provide a Name.
     * Triggers: Daily: At whatever time you want.
 On logon/At startup.